ChiedozieOkoh/armageddon/README.md

 The simulator supports the full 4GB of address space and uses the default armv6-m address map.

 ## Notes On compatability with ARMv6-M ISA
-The simulator is still in development so not all instructions are implemented yet.\
 The memory mapped registers of the system control space (SCS) are partially implemented.\
 You can use the ICSR to trigger NMI and PendSV interrupts.
 The SHPR2 and SHPR3 registers can be used to change the priority of SVCall, SysTick and PendSV. \